LINE DANCING 2021 SCHEDULE

 Explanation of Line Dance Levels:

-Level 2 (Beginner): Choreography will be suitable for dancers who have completed level 1 or have had some previous line dance experience.
+Level 2 (Upper Beginner): Choreography will be suitable for dancers who have completed level 1 or have had some previous line dance experience.
 Routines will include additional rhythms such as waltz and cha-cha and the musical tempo will range from slow to moderate.
-Generally the dances will include 32 to 48 counts, will incorporate some styling principles and use one or more turns.
+Generally, the dances will include 32 to 48 counts, will incorporate some styling principles and use one or more turns.

-Improver: This level assumes previous line dance experience or the satisfactory completion of levels 1 & 2.
+Level 3 (Upper Improver): This level assumes previous line dance experience or the satisfactory completion of levels 1 & 2.
 Additional step patterns are introduced and the choreography will include additional rhythms and tempos.
-Dance routines at this level use several turns, often have 64 counts and may also use tags and restarts.
+Dance routines at this level use several turns, often have 64 counts, and may also use tags and restarts.